tmmk/shakeel/README.md

 The following **required** (core) user stories have been completed:

-- [ ] User can click on the button to fix the current device
-- [ ] User can select from a list of devices to be fixed
+- [ ] User can specify a device to be serviced.
-- [ ] User can create an account
-- [ ] User can see nearby drop off USPS locations from the map
+- [ ] User can see nearby drop off USPS locations from the map.
-- [ ] API to decode device details from serial/IMEI number
+- [ ] API to decode device details from Serial/IMEI number.
-- [ ] User can enter their credit card details to make a payment (implement using stripe).
+- [ ] User can enter payment details.
-- [ ] User can select from other services: unlocking their phone by entering their IMEI number.
-- [ ] User can generate a shipping label from the app
+- [ ] User can generate a shipping label from the app.
-- [ ] User can print the shipping label from their device over WIFI.
+- [ ] User can select among available printing options for shipping label.
+- [ ] User can create an account.
+- [ ] User's account can remember their devices

 The following **optional** user stories have been implemented:

 - [ ] User can take a photo of their device to submit through the application.
-- [ ] User can purchase add-ons for their order (limited to screen protector for now).
+- [ ] User can purchase add-ons for their order.
-- [ ] User can pay using Apple Pay, PayPal
+- [ ] User can pay using Apple Pay, PayPal, et. al.
-- [ ] Display a carousel of Yelp reviews on the loading screen
+- [ ] User can see latest Yelp reviews on the home screen
+- [ ] User can see Shakeel's Instagram feed on the home screen
+- [ ] User can select from other services: unlocking their phone, etc.

 The following **additional** features are implemented: